Warrane

 AreaSearch assessment of residential development drivers sees a low level of activity in Warrane, placing the area among the bottom 25% of areas assessed nationally

-New properties are constructed at an average expected cost of $376,000, indicating focus on the premium market and high-end developments.
+The average construction value of new homes is $376,000, indicating a focus on the premium market with high-end developments.
 This financial year, there have been $6.3 million in commercial approvals, reflecting Warrane's primarily residential nature.
-Compared to Greater Hobart, Warrane has similar development levels per capita, supporting market stability aligned with regional patterns, although construction activity has recently eased.
+Compared to Greater Hobart, Warrane has similar development levels per person, supporting market stability aligned with regional patterns.

-All new construction comprises detached houses, maintaining the area's traditional low-density character and appealing to those seeking space.
-The estimated population of 768 people per dwelling approval reflects its quiet, low-activity development environment.
-According to AreaSearch's latest quarterly estimate, Warrane is projected to grow by 93 residents through to 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Notably, all new construction in Warrane has consisted of detached houses, maintaining the area's traditional low density character appealing to those seeking space.
+The estimated population count is 790 people per dwelling approval, indicating a quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Warrane is expected to grow by 202 residents through to 2041.
+Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development